THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 John the Baptist preached repentance.
 The Lord Jesus preached repentance.
 The Apostles of the Lamb always preached repentance.
 They did not preach let Jesus into your heart, or you must be born again, or slip up your hand and accept Jesus, or anything of the kind.
 The Book of Acts portrays the Apostles preaching repentance, and water baptism as a sign the believer has turned away from the malice and wickedness of the world.

-And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.
+“and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem.
 (Luke 24:47)